JacobWashburn-USDA/MatchPlant/3_min_img_finder/README.md

 ## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For details, see the [LICENSE](LICENSE) file.